ohsonali/FlightLineOfTheFuture/README.md

 1. Download [Javafx SDK and jmods from Gluon HQ]( https://gluonhq.com/products/javafx/) and put them into one folder on your computer
 2. Clone the repository from GitHub
 3. In Run Configurations, enter “--module-path *YOUR PATH TO: /javafx-sdk-11.0.2/lib* --add-modules javafx.controls,javafx.fxml”
-4. Download the PDFBox, JSoup, JavaFX, and JUnit libraries or add the .jar files from FlightLineOFTheFuture/lib to your Project Structure
+4. Download the PDFBox, JSoup, JavaFX, and JUnit libraries or add the .jar files from FlightLineOFTheFuture/lib to the Project Structure
-5. Enter page number of Technical Order that you would like to parse as a program argument (limited to 3 and 4 based on the declassified Technical Order pages we provided)
+5. Enter the page number of the Technical Order to be used as a program argument (limited to 3 and 4 based on the small selection of declassified Technical Order pages provided)

 ## Project Videos
 ### Problem Statement